eecs394-fall15/grocery_list/readme.md

 * Sujana Perumal

-#####Special thanks to Professor Chris Riesbeck ,Our EECS 394 Instructor , for his guidance and Support throughout the project
+#####Special thanks to Professor Chris Riesbeck ,Our EECS 394 Instructor , for his guidance and support throughout the project